geoflows/D-Claw/user_guide/overview.md

 - hv
 - hm
 - pb
-- something related to the optional particle size distribution function which permits treatment of segregation.
+- h*chi, where chi is the fraction of particle species 1.
+This is optionally used in the treatment of particle species segregation.
 - positive downward elevation change of the erodible layer, a
 - eta, the surface elevation.